toddmoore/cmtask/README.md

   - Component variations are within an `@at-root`
   - Elements that are children of the component are delineated with `__`
 - ReactJS for the form / validation
   - NB.
 It could have been simpler for the form / validation.
-But, I wanted demonstrate my javascript ability.
-The component I've designed could be expanded upon to be a general purpose form build with i18n support.
+But, I wanted to demonstrate my JS ability.
+The component I've designed could be expanded upon to be a general purpose form builder with i18n support.

 ### Running local server